Farg0k/flutter_tv_media3/README.md

 ### External Control (IP Control)

-The `AppPlayerController` is not just for launching the player.
+The `FtvMedia3PlayerController` is not just for launching the player.
 Its methods and streams are ideal for implementing **external control**.
 For example, you could create a remote control in a mobile app that sends commands to the player over the network (IP Control).

 This is a two-way communication:
 1.  **Sending Commands:** Use controller methods like `playPause()`, `seekTo()`, etc., to control playback.